department-of-veterans-affairs/va.gov-team/platform/cms/collaboration-cycle/kickoff.md

 ### Will your work require introducing a new Drupal module or changes to an existing module?

-We ask this question to determine...
+We ask this question to determine if a module review touchpoint is necessary.

+Any new modules or changes to existing modules will need to be reviewed and approved by a designer, accessibility specialist, and developer on the CMS team before becoming a part of the CMS.

 ### Do you need to capture any analytics or metrics?

-We ask this question to determine...
+We ask this question to determine if an Analytics Request touchpoint is necessary.

 ### Will this work require creating/editing any CMS Knowledge Base articles?

-We ask this question to determine...
+We ask this question to determine if the CMS Help Desk will need to review any CMS Knowledge Base articles.